 How many passengers can each bike carry?
 Here are the most ideal rear passenger set ups for each Xtracycle model:

-- The RFA Sport is ideal for carrying 1 child in or out of a child seat.
+- The RFA built in Sport mode is ideal for carrying 1 child in or out of a child seat.

-- The RFA Utility is ideal for carrying up to 2 children (one of these children can be in a child seat).
+- The RFA built in Utility mode is ideal for carrying up to 2 children (one of these children can be in a child seat).

-- The Xtracycle longtails – the Leap, Swoop, Classic and Stoker – are ideal for up to 3 children out of child seats or two children in child seats.
+- The Xtracycle longtails – the Swoop, Classic, and Stoker – are ideal for up to 3 children out of child seats or two children in child seats.

 Keep in mind that these rear passenger numbers don’t take into account that you can add a front seat or rear trailer to increase the passenger carrying capacity of your bike.
 So for example, if you added a front mounted child seat to an RFA Sport and a rear trailer, you could carry up to 4 children: one in the front, one on the rear deck, and two in a trailer.
 If you intend to carry multiple little ones under the age of four, you will need a child seat for each child.

 An Xtracycle longtail deck can accept a maximum of 2 child seats.
 The RFA Sport and the RFA Utility decks can only accommodate 1 child seat.
 On all Xtracycle models, you can always add a front mounted child seat for a younger child.
 The weight limit on these seats is lower than that of the rear child seats, so hopefully by the time your littlest is over 33 pounds, the other child or children are big enough to hang out in the Hooptie on the rear deck, with no need for a child seat.
 If this isn’t the case, the little ones might be taking turns on the bike for a while.
 If it’s worth the investment, you could look into pulling a trailer with your Xtracycle until everyone’s ages line up.
 You can read more about installing a trailer on your Xtracycle